Tirukkodikaval Krishna Iyer: Trivia

 A concert was held during a wedding ceremony.
 Konerirajapuram Vaidyanatha Ayyar was the singer and Krishna Iyer accompanied him on the violin.
 Kumbakonam Azhaganambi played mridangam while Pudukottai Dakshinamurthy Pillai played Ganjira and Umaiyalpuram Sundaram played the Ghatam.
 Ariyakudi Ramanuja Iyengar, who was a young boy then, was present with his father.
 He was asked to perform after the main event.
 The boy was shy and sat in a corner of the stage.
 Krishna Iyer looked at the boy and said "Come forward".
 That was like a blessing for the boy and Krishna Iyer's words became true as Ariyakudi Ramanuja Iyengar became a famous Carnatic musician later.

 Disciples

 Nadaswaram genius T N Rajarathnam Pillai learned vocal music from him.
-Thiruvalangadu Sundaresa Iyer was one of his desciples.
+Thiruvalangadu Sundaresa Iyer was one of his disciples.
 Semmangudi Narayanaswamy Iyer, Thirukodikaval Ramaswamy Iyer were his disciples.
 Semmangudi Srinivasa Iyer is his nephew.
 Valadi Krishnaiyer took training from him.